SantoloMT/HearForYou/README.md

 # HearForYou

+Bot Telegram Hear For You with Speech to Text - Text to Speech - LUIS - OCR Computer Vision powered by Microsoft Azure.

 Bot Framework v4 core bot sample.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to: